Rangers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in six of their past 10 games and have gone 5-1 in those contests.
+- The Rangers have played as the favorite in seven of their past 10 games and won five of those contests.

-- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over seven times.
+- In their last 10 games with a total, the Rangers and their opponents are 8-2-0 when it comes to hitting the over.

+- There has not been a spread set for any of the Rangers' last 10 games.
+Texas games have finished above the total three consecutive times, and the average total in this streak was 8.8 runs.

 Rangers Betting Records & Stats

-- The Rangers have won 16 of the 24 games they were the moneyline favorite this season (66.7%).
+- The Rangers have won 64% of the games this season when they were favored on the moneyline (16-9).

-- The Rangers have a 58.3% chance to win this contest based on the moneyline's implied probability.
+- The implied moneyline probablility for this matchup gives the Rangers a 61.5% chance to win.

-- Texas has played in 45 games with an over/under set, and have combined with its opponents to go over the total 28 times (28-15-2).
+- Texas has had an over/under set by oddsmakers 46 times, and have combined with opponents to go over the total in 29 of those games (29-15-2).

-- The Rangers have had a run line set for just two contests this season, and covered in both.
+- The Rangers have had a run line set for only two matchups this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.